standard-for-public-code/standard-for-public-code/criteria/findability.md

 ## Managers: what you need to do

 * Budget for content design and Search Engine Optimization skills in the team.
-* Ensure people involved in the project present at relevant conferences.
+* Make sure people involved in the project present at relevant conferences.
 * Search trademark databases to avoid confusion or infringement before deciding the name.

 ## Developers and designers: what you need to do